It’s pollen season and our eye doctors in Chesapeake would like to update you on Ocular Allergies, aka, eye allergies.

 Symptoms may be reduced if you are taking allergy medications such as antihistamines, which suppress the allergic reaction.

-The first step toward relief from annoying eye allergy symptoms is a proper diagnosis, which our eye doctors and eye care clinic can provide.
+The first step toward relief from annoying eye allergy symptoms is a proper diagnosis, which our eye doctors in Chesapeake can provide.

 Eye Allergy Treatment & Management